Fusionmedstaff

 Expand your nursing career and become a travel nurse

-So, you've graduated with your nursing degree, passed your exams, and have been working in your first real post-school nursing job for a while now.
+So, you've graduated with your nursing degree, passed your exams, and have been working in your first real post-school nursing jobs for a while now.
 Now what?
 Do you stay where you are or pursue a career as a travel nurse?
 And if you choose to travel, are you experienced enough to land the job you want?

 If you’re interested in a travel nursing career, reach out to a Fusion Medical Staffing recruiter to find out how the travel process works or search for travel jobs online.
 When you travel with Fusion, you can receive added perks you can’t find anywhere else, such as paid time off (PTO), a referral bonus, and stylish Fusion swag.